National Museum Belgrade – Serbian 19th Century Painting

 Arsenije Arsa Teodorović

 A versatile and educated Serbian artist of that time, Arsenije Arsa Teodorović, opened the door to new interpretations of art at the end of the 18th and beginning of the 19th century.
-He accepted the ideas from Johan Winckelmann – the classicist teaching about the existence of the “eternally beautiful”, defined according to the masterpieces of Ancient Greece, Hellenistic and Roman art.
+He accepted the ideas from Johan Winckelmann – the classicist teaching about the existence of the “eternally beautiful”, defined according to the masterpieces of ancient Greece, Hellenistic and Roman art.

-He spent decades building his artistic opus on these foundations, which in addition to iconostases, religious themes and large compositions, also included a number of portraits.
+He spent decades building his artistic opus on these foundations which, in addition to iconostases, religious themes and large compositions, also included a number of portraits.

 The monumental portrait of Bishop of Pakrac, Kirilo Živković, is an exceptional achievement in all portrait painting in Serbia in that period.